-In February 2018, the Company entered into the Loan and Security Agreement that provides a senior secured loan facility of up to an aggregate principal amount of \$45.0 million.
-The first tranche was \$20.0 million and was drawn down in February 2018 ("Term A Loan").
-The second tranche was \$15.0 million and was drawn down in September 2018 ("Term B Loan").
-The third tranche is \$10.0 million and is available beginning upon approval of the Company's Gvoke HypoPen New Drug Application ("NDA") by the U.S. Food & Drug Administration ("FDA") until the earlier of September 30, 2019 or the 30th day following NDA approval by the FDA.
+In February 2018, the Company entered into the Loan Agreement that provides a senior secured loan facility of up to an aggregate principal amount of \$45.0 million, comprised of a \$20.0 million drawdown in February 2018 ("Term A Loan") and an additional \$25.0 million which can be borrowed in two additional tranches.
+The second tranche is \$15.0 million and is available beginning upon the Company's submission of a New Drug Application ("NDA") for the Company's Glucagon Rescue Pen until the earlier of September 30, 2018 or the 30th day following such NDA submission.
+The third tranche is \$10.0 million and is available beginning upon approval of the Company's Glucagon Rescue Pen NDA by the Federal Drug Administration ("FDA") until the earlier of September 30, 2019 or the 30th day following NDA approval by the FDA.

-The interest rate under the Loan and Security Agreement is the thirty-day U.S. LIBOR rate plus 6.75%, which was approximately 8.86% as of September 30, 2018.
-Payments on the Loan and Security Agreement are interest only for the first 24 months, which can be extended by an additional twelve months if the third tranche is drawn.
-The total term of the loan is fifty-nine months, and the principal payments will begin in either 36 months or 24 months, contingent on the third tranche being drawn.
+The interest rate under the Loan Agreement is the thirty-day U.S. LIBOR rate plus 6.75%.
+Payments on the Loan Agreement are interest only for the first 24 months, which can be extended by an additional twelve months if the third tranche is drawn.
+The total term of the loan is 59 months and the principal payments will begin in either 36 or 24 months, contingent on the third tranche being drawn.

-Pursuant to the Loan and Security Agreement, the Company provided a first priority security interest in all existing and future-acquired assets, excluding intellectual property and certain other assets, owned by the Company.
-The Loan and Security Agreement contains a negative pledge on intellectual property owned by the Company.
-The Company also issued warrants to the Lenders to purchase common stock, which is further discussed in Note 7, "Warrants," of the notes to unaudited condensed financial statements.
+Pursuant to the Loan Agreement, the Company provided a first priority security interest in all existing and future-acquired assets, excluding intellectual property and certain other assets, owned by the Company.
+The Loan Agreement contains a negative pledge on intellectual property owned by the Company.
+The Company also issued warrants to the Lenders to purchase Series C preferred stock, which is further discussed in Note 6.

-The Loan and Security Agreement allows the Company to voluntarily prepay the outstanding amounts thereunder, but not less than \$2.0 million of the outstanding principal at any time.
+The Loan Agreement allows the Company to voluntarily prepay the outstanding amounts thereunder, but not less than \$2.0 million of the outstanding principal at any time.
 Prior to April 1, 2020, the Company is subject to a prepayment penalty equal to 1.50% of the principal amount being prepaid.
 In the event the Company draws on the third tranche, the period subject to 1.50% prepayment is extended to April 1, 2021.
 No prepayment fee exists for prepayments made after April 1, 2020, or April 1, 2021 in the event the third tranche is issued.
-A final payment fee of 6.5% multiplied by the original principal amount of each tranche drawn is due upon the earlier to occur of the maturity date of the Loan and Security Agreement, the acceleration of the Loan and Security Agreement or prepayment of such borrowings.
-The Loan and Security Agreement includes a non-utilization fee of 2.0% multiplied by the principal amount of tranche three payable to Lenders in October 2019, if the Company elects not to draw the third tranche.
+A final payment fee of 6.5% multiplied by the original principal amount of each tranche drawn is due upon the earlier to occur of the maturity date of the Loan Agreement, the acceleration of the Loan Agreement or prepayment of such borrowings.
+Upon drawing the Term A Loan, the Company recognized a final payment fee liability of \$1.3 million within other liabilities in its March 31, 2018 balance sheet and a corresponding increase to the debt discount.
+The debt discount is being amortized to interest expense using the effective interest method over the life of the Term A Loan.
+The Loan Agreement includes a non-utilization fee of 2.0% multiplied by the principal amount of tranche three payable to Lenders in October 2019, if the Company elects not to draw the third tranche.